dhiwinsamrich/Web-Scraping/README.md

 **Retrieve detailed information about any domain using Python and whois.**
 *Use Case:* Fetch domain registration details, expiration dates, and more for cybersecurity analysis, domain management, or research purposes.

+### 📝 **8.
+HTML Table Extractor**
+**Extract and convert HTML tables into structured data formats using Python and BeautifulSoup.**
+*Use Case:* Easily parse and transform HTML tables from web pages into formats like CSV or Excel for further analysis or reporting.

 ---

 ## 🌟 **Key Features**